-Converting scores from the ACT to SAT can be quite beneficial for determining which test you perform better on.
+Converting scores from the ACT to the SAT can be quite beneficial for determining which test you perform better on.
 To maximise your score, it’s best to concentrate all of your efforts on either the SAT or ACT rather than attempting to do well on both exams.

 No, you are not required to submit both as universities ask for either of these scores.
-Instead of wasting time and energy on both, one should concentrate on studying for either one of them in order to succeed.
+Instead of wasting time and energy on both, one should concentrate on studying for either one of them to succeed.

 A composite ACT score of at least 33 is required for admission to Harvard University.
 The normal range for admitted students is 33 to 35.

 Utilize Leverage Edu’s Leverage Live classes to enhance your English scores and improve your college application.
 This way you will increase your chances of securing a spot in your dream college.
 You can also call us at Ph: 1800-572-000.